Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

-\paragraph{Narain moduli space.} The Lie 2-groupoids arising in the dimensional reduction come with a manifold of objects, which will be the target space of additional scalar fields arising after dimensional reduction.
+Recall that in our sketch of the origin of the 2-group $\underline{\sfTD}_n$ in \ref{ssec:origins_of_TDn}, the dimensional reduction led to a Lie 2-groupoid whose manifold of objects is the target space of the additional scalar fields.
 These have a 1-form field strength and correspond to $0$-branes from a string theory perspective.
+The physical expectation is that these scalar fields take values in the Narain moduli space~\cite{Narain:1985jj}, the moduli space of the Riemannian metric and the Kalb--Ramond $B$-field on $\IT^n$.
+This space is given by